Skip to main content

 })

-The response comes back immediately with status: "connecting".
-Deck is now authenticating in the background.
+The response comes back with status: "unverified".
+The credentials are encrypted and stored in the Credential Vault.

 3